victorcouste/zeppelin-spark-cassandra-demo/README.md

      Select your version depending of your DataStax Enterprise (DSE) or Apache Spark version installed.
      For example for DSE 4.8 or Spark 1.4 `mvn clean package -Pcassandra-spark-1.4 -DskipTests`

-3. Link Zeppelin and Spark
+3. Link between Zeppelin and Spark

-  You have the choice to use Spark embedded within Zeppelin or your own deployed Spark cluster (with DSE or in standalone).
+  You have the choice to use Spark embedded within Zeppelin (automatically installed) or your own deployed Spark cluster (with DSE or in standalone).
 For this last option you may need to tune the `$ZEPPELINE_HOME/conf/zeppelin-env.sh` file to change the MASTER parameter.
 By default it is set to `spark://127.0.0.1:7077`

 4. Start Zeppelin